You are here: Home>Online memorial>Squadron>143 Glider Squadron, Air Training Corps>Cadet Denis John Bygrave

 A public school boy, aged about 16, was killed when his glider crashed on take-off at Kenley RAF Station, Whyteleafe, Surrey, today.
 The boy was one of a number who were taking part in Combined Cadet Force training at the aerodrome.
 The glider was one of a number allotted recently to school cadet forces for training.
 The boy’s next-of-kin are being informed.

 Denis was the eldest child of Edward G. Bygrave and Nellie (nee Davey) and had a sister, Joan, who was only six years old when he died.
-The family may have lived in Brighton.
+The family lived in Widdicombe Way, Brighton.
+Denis was a pupil at Brighton Grammar School.

 Blue skies Denis..Rest in Peace.